-Additionally, from 5K to the half-marathon distances, competitors who would like to run for their club, school, team or sponsor, can accumulate points at each race for team results, all calculated within your own five-year age-group.
+Additionally, from 5K to the half-marathon distance, competitors who would like to run for their club, school, team or sponsor, can accumulate points at each race for team results, all calculated within your own five-year age-group.
 At the end of the year, the “clubs” are ranked in order of finish based on points accumulated.
-Running is an individual sport, but the club competition makes it more team-oriented, which mean camaraderie and fun.
+Running is an individual sport, but the club competition makes it more team-oriented, which means camaraderie and fun.

 Compete for medals, ribbons, and prizes within your own five-year age-group.
 For those who like to just participate for the fun, health and or social benefits – all the more power to you – and for those who want to win, place or show, you can do so within your own age-category.
 Not everyone is 25-years-old and at peak lifetime fitness.
-Some of the most fun and competitive age-groups are the ones which includes the young at heart.
+Some of the most fun and competitive age-groups are the ones which include the young at heart.

 Beginners and champions race together

 Dozens of Olympians have raced in the series – if not hundreds – the most recent include 2016 Rio Olympians Lucas Bruchet and Natasha Wodak of Vancouver.

 Future international runners use some of the island series races for training and competitive work, like the Prairie Inn Harriers Youth Team which is led by two-time Olympian Bruce Deacon.
 Some of the PIHYT members have competed internationally for Canada as juniors, youth and eventually senior age-competition.
 Some have also gone on to compete at the university-level.